 How to Become an IFS Officer?

-Here are the steps to become an IFS officer.
+Here are the steps to becoming an IFS officer.

 - The candidate must get the “Application Form” together with the “Information Brochure” from either of the “Head Post Offices or Post Offices” located around the nation and mail the completed Application Form to: